All Products

 Number of lifecycle rules

-The PutBucketLifecycle operation overwrites the existing configurations of a lifecycle rule that is configured for a bucket.
-For example, if a lifecycle rule named Rule1 is configured for a bucket and you want to configure a lifecycle rule named Rule2 for the bucket based on Rule1, perform the following operations:
+The PutBucketLifecycle operation overwrites the existing configurations of a lifecycle rule of a bucket.
+For example, if a lifecycle rule named Rule1 is configured for a bucket and you want to configure another lifecycle rule named Rule2 for the bucket, perform the following operations:

 • Call the GetBucketLifecycle operation to query Rule1.

-• Call the PutBucketLifecycle operation to update the lifecycle rule configurations of the bucket.
-In this case, Rule1 and Rule2 are configured for the bucket.
+• Call the PutBucketLifecycle operation to create Rule1 and Rule2 for the bucket.

 Effective time

-After you configure a lifecycle rule, OSS loads the rule within 24 hours.
+OSS loads a lifecycle rule within 24 hours after the rule is created.
 After the lifecycle rule is loaded, OSS runs the rule every day at 08:00:00 (UTC+8).

 The interval between the last modified time of an object and the time when the lifecycle rule is run must be longer than 24 hours.
 For example, if you configure a lifecycle rule for a bucket to delete objects one day after they are uploaded, objects that are uploaded on July 20, 2020 are deleted on a different date based on the specific time when the objects are uploaded.